aljawaid/CostControl/README.md

   - This feature is used for budget calculation
   - Each hourly rate shows an effective date with different currencies

-### Currency Rates
+### Live Currency Rates
 - Live updated currency rates are retrieved daily from [ExchangeRate-API](https://www.exchangerate-api.com)
 - Show the last updated time when each currency was updated (except for currencies with a rate of `1.0`)
-  - Show alert notification to inform of the next update
+- Show an alert notification to inform the user of the next update

-  - Quickly filter through the currencies
-- _Application Currency_ is known as Base Currency
-- Save favorite currency as _Reference Currency_
+### Manual Currency Rates
 - Show the last modified date for manual currency rates
+- Add a comment for each manual rate for easy reference

 Screenshots